 - Natural language processing (NLP): AI tools with NLP are used to understand and interpret human language at scale.
 HR may leverage NLP through sentiment analysis tools to gauge employee engagement from surveys.

-Despite AI’s potential, many People teams approach the technology with caution.
-At a time when AI is evolving so rapidly, and with so many options, it’s hard to know what to pursue.
-And how to use it securely.
+But here's the thing—despite AI's potential, many People teams remain cautious.
+With so many options evolving rapidly, it's challenging to know what to pursue and how to use it securely.

 - Data privacy: HR teams manage highly sensitive information and the stakes are high for protecting employee data.
 A 2024 study by Traliant surveyed 500 folks in HR roles and found that 63% of HR professionals listed data privacy and security as their top concern regarding AI, followed by compliance with data protection laws and regulations (52%).

 - Limited resources and expertise: Adopting AI often requires technical knowledge to implement it effectively, and not all People teams have the resources to hire specialists or retrain their staff.
-This lack of expertise can make the technology feel out of reach, particularly for smaller organizations.
+This lack of expertise can make the technology feel out of reach for smaller organizations, a challenge magnified by the global digital divide—internet usage in high-income countries reached 93% in 2024, compared to just 27 per cent in low-income economies.

 - Ethical risks: Bias in AI systems is a real concern.
 If algorithms are trained on historical data, they may replicate or even amplify inequities.
 For HR, this creates challenges in areas like hiring, promotions, and performance evaluations, where fairness is critical.
 This Workday lawsuit is a case in point.